BuildOnViction/victionchain/README.md

 --networkid: our network ID.
 --tomo-testnet: required when running a network other than Mainnet
 --gasprice: Minimal gas price to accept for mining a transaction.
---rpc, --rpcaddr, --rpcport, --rpcvhosts, --rpccorsdomain: configure HTTP-RPC.
+--rpc, --rpcaddr, --rpcport, --rpcvhosts, --rpccorsdomain, --rpctimeout: configure HTTP-RPC.
 --ws, --wsaddr, --wsport, --wsorigins: configure Websocket.
 --mine: your full-node wants to register to be a candidate for masternode selection.
 --bootnodes: list of enodes of other peers that your full-node will try to connect at startup